Gangsta-Team/scarface/README.md

 # Scarface The World Is Yours
-This is Project is intended for changing and fixing the Game Issues and extending the Game Functionality!
+This is Project is intended for changing and fixing the game issues and extending the game functionality!

 ## Folder Structure
 |  Folder | Description |